 - For unopened kit: All the reagents should be kept according to the labels on vials.
 The Standard, Detection Reagent A, Detection Reagent B and the 96-well strip plate should be stored at -20°C upon receipt while the others should be at 4°C. - 2.
-For opened kit: When the kit is opened, the remaining reagents still need to be stored according to the above storage condition.
-Besides, please return the unused wells to the foil pouch containing the desiccant pack, and reseal along entire edge of zip-seal.
+For used kit: When the kit is used, the remaining reagents need to be stored according to the above storage condition.
+Besides, please return the unused wells to the foil pouch containing the desiccant pack, and zip-seal the foil pouch.

-It is highly recommended to use the remaining reagents within 1 month provided this is within the expiration date of the kit.
+It is highly recommended to use the remaining reagents within 1 month provided this is prior to the expiration date of the kit.
 For the expiration date of the kit, please refer to the label on the kit box.
-All components are stable until this expiration date.
+All components are stable up to the expiration date.